b-lukaszuk/ts_js_luzne_zadanka/part2_Feb_2022/task1/README.md

 ## Additional info

-It takes around 61 sec to execute (on my laptop), similar program in Haskell runs ~ 60 sec (virtually the same amount of time)
+It takes around 0.06 sec to execute (on my laptop).